deepdrive/deepdrive/docs/tutorial/uepy/uepy.md

 [Example output](https://gist.githubusercontent.com/crizCraig/b9f9f86dc404a5658a85328e490d585e/raw/111e2e717d06ccd928683a782d7a70009a785a62/gistfile1.txt)

-Here you can see the wealth of functionality and information UnrealEnginePython provides, including the `get_actor_location` and `set_actor_location` methods we just demonstrated.
+Here you can see the wealth of functionality and information UnrealEnginePython provides, including the `get_actor_location` and `set_actor_location` methods we've just demonstrated.
 Imagine learning the game's state information with the [input remapping trick](https://arxiv.org/abs/1504.00702)!